dacorvo/onnx_integer/README.md

 # ONNX FixedPoint proof-of-concept
-A proof-of-concept for the conversion of a quantized pytorch model to an ONNX FixedPOint graph of operations
+A proof-of-concept for the conversion of a quantized pytorch model to an ONNX FixedPoint graph of operations

 ## Docker setup